Four Unexpected Benefits of Learning a New Language

 Many people learn a new language thinking that it will open up career opportunities in other countries.
 This is definitely true, especially for large languages like English.

-At consulting firms like Mckinsey & Company and Bain & Company (where I worked), resume screeners use a scorecard to grade the many resumes that come through the door.
+At big professional services firms (like where I used to work), resume screeners use a scorecard to grade the many resumes that come through the door.
 There are many points to get — for good schools, good grades, valuable experience, and leadership positions in clubs.

 But one point a candidate can earn in resume screening for having learned another language.
 When there are only ten points to get, that one point counts for a lot!